tytydraco/yessleep/out/Part_1_Im_immortal_Its_ruined_my_life.md

 In the corners of my eye, watching.
 These days her eyes are black pits.
 Her jaw hangs in a slack parody of a grin.

-I have outlived my own Death.
+I live in hell.
 And it terrifies me.

 [X](https://www.reddit.com/user/Beanhedge/comments/13jkvqg/the_story_hole/?utm_source=share&utm_medium=web2x&context=3)